Bernie Finn: Liberal (1980s–2022)

-Return to the Democratic Labour Party 2022-2023
+Return to Democratic Labour (2022–2023)

 On 2 June, Finn rejoined the Democratic Labour Party and announced he would recontest the 2022 Victorian state election as the leader of the party.

 On 16 August 2022, Finn was one of three who voted against the Treaty Authority and Other Treaty Elements Bill 2022.

 Finn was unsuccessful in his bid for re-election in 2022.
-Despite winning 5.16% of the vote, after preference distribution Finn narrowly missed out on re-election in the Western Metropolitan Region by only 210 votes, with Legalise Cannabis Party preferences instead electing a third Liberal candidate.
+Despite winning 5.16% of the vote, after preference distribution Finn narrowly missed out on re-election in the Western Metropolitan Region by only 210 votes, with Legalise Cannabis Party preferences instead electing a second Liberal candidate.

-Family First
+Family First (2023-2025)

 On 6 August 2023, Finn left the Democratic Labour Party and joined Family First Party.
 He ran unsuccessfully as a Victorian senate candidate in the 2025 Australian federal election.

+Finn was preselected by Family First to contest the 2026 Victorian state election in the Western Metropolitan Region, however he resigned from the party in November 2025 "in disgust" at the party's national executive.

+One Nation (2026-present)

+Finn joined One Nation in 2026.

 Political views

 Finn has drawn controversy for his political views.
-He has criticised abortion and been rebuked for his remarks that rape victims should not be allowed an abortion; former premier Denis Napthine, who like Finn voted against the 2008 abortion bill, called Finn's views "inappropriate."
+He has criticised abortion and been rebuked for his remarks that rape victims should not be allowed an abortion; former premier Denis Napthine, who like Finn voted against the 2008 abortion bill, called Finn's views "inappropriate".
 Finn is a strong opponent of same sex marriage, adoption, and IVF.
-Finn suggested during the 2012 Australian Open that some ‘gay activists’ had "embarked on a program of rainbow fascism."
+Finn suggested during the 2012 Australian Open that some "gay activists" had "embarked on a program of rainbow fascism".